-(A) Commissioner notifies institution of grounds for revocation as outlined in paragraph (2) [(3)] of this section.
+(A) Commissioner notifies institution of grounds for revocation as outlined in paragraph (2) [(3)] of this section unless paragraph (2)(C) above applies and the Board sets a provisional time period for compliance.

-(B) Upon receipt of the notice of revocation, the institution shall not enroll new students and may only grant or award degrees or offer courses leading to degrees [must cease granting or awarding degrees or offering courses leading to degrees] in Texas to students enrolled on the date of notice of revocation until it has either been granted a Certificate of Authority [Or Alternative Certificate of Authority] to grant degrees, or has received a determination that it did not lose its qualification for a Certificate of Authorization.
+(B) Upon receipt of the notice of revocation, the institution shall not enroll new students and may only grant or award degrees or offer courses leading to degrees [must cease granting or awarding degrees or offering courses leading to degrees] in Texas to students enrolled on the date of notice of revocation until it has either been granted a Certificate of Authority [or Alternative Certificate of Authority] to grant degrees, or has received a determination that it did not lose its qualification for a Certificate of Authorization.